telerik/kendo-intl/docs/date-formatting/api.md

 #### locale `String`

-Defines the locale id.
+Defines the locale ID.

 ## Return Value

 #### Returns `Array`

-An array with the information about the format segments.
+An array with information about the format segments.